asu-bridge93/portfolio_1/README.md

-# Portfolio: AI Model API
+# Portfolio_1

 ## Overview
-This project is an app by Machine Learning model built with FastAPI.
+This project is an app by Machine Learning model trained by iris_dataset and it's built with FastAPI.
 It includes functionalities for
 - training a machine learning model,
 - managing a database,